haskellcg/Company_Notes/trill_protocol_rfc7176_part_1.md

 # Transparent Interconnection of Lots of Links (TRILL) Use of IS-IS
 # Abstract
+  TODO

 # 1. Introduction
+  The IETF Transparent Interconnection of Lots of Links (TRILL) prrotocol [RFC6325] provides transparent forwarding in multi-hop networks with arbitrary topology and link technologies using a header witth a hop count and link-state routing.
+TRILL provides optimal pair-wise forwarding without configuration, safe forwarding even during periods of temporary loops, and support for multipathing of both unicast and multicast traffic.
+Intermediate System (ISs) implementing TRILL are called Routing Bridges (RBridges) or TRILL Switches.

+  This document, in conjunction with [RFC6165], specifics the data formats and code points for the IS-IS [RFC1195] extensions to support TRILL.
+These data formats and code points may also be used by technologies other than TRILL.

+  This document obsoletes [RFC6326], which generally corresponded to the base TRILL protocol [RFC6325].
+There has been substantial development of TRILL  since the publication of those documents.
+The main changes from [RFC6326] are summarized below, and a full list is given in section 7.
+  1. Added multicast group announcements by IPv4 and IPv6 addres
+  1. Added facilities for Announcing capapbilities supported
+  1. Added a tree affinity sub-TLV whereby ISs can request distribution tree association
+  1. Added multi-topology support
+  1. Added control-plane support for TRILL Data frame find-gained labels.
+This support is independent of the data-plane representation
+  1. Fixed the verified erratum [Err2869] in [RFC6326]
 ## 1.1 Convertions Used in This Document
+  * BVL - Bit Vector Length
+  * BVO - Bit Vector Offset
+  * IHH - IS-IS Hello
+  * IS - Intermediate System.
+Forr this document, all relevant intermediate systems are RBridge [RFC6325]
+  * MAC - Media Access Control
+  * MT - Multi-Topology
+  * NLPID - Network Layer Protocol Identifier
+  * SNPA - Subnetwork Point of Attachment (MAC address)

 # 2. TLV and Sub-TLV Extensions to IS-IS for TRILL
 ## 2.1 Group Address TLV